coderefinery/template-workshop-webpage/content/_index.md

 through CodeRefinery once or have some familiarity with the topics, and you are confident to call an expert helper when needed, then you have all it takes to lead a team to success.

-## Certificates and credits

-If certificates or credits are offered, this section will be updated.
-In past years, some partners have provided certificates to those attending and submitting exercises.